msnehagup/biztalk-docs/biztalk/core/how-to-configure-scheduling-for-a-receive-location.md

 ## Enable recurrence schedule

 > [!NOTE]
-> R ecurrence schedule is applicable starting BizTalk Server 2020 and BizTalk 2016 with Feature Pack 1 onwards
+> Applicable starting BizTalk Server 2020 and BizTalk 2016 with Feature Pack 1 onwards

 1. In the **BizTalk Server Administration** console, right-click one of your receive locations, and select **Properties**.
 2. On the **Scheduling** page, select **Enable service window**.
 The **Start Time** and **Stop time** set the initial time the schedule is allowed to run: